 - Only for TU employees and persons of the TU student body: Report the incident to firstname.lastname@example.org with a copy of the phishing email, please only in the original as EML attachment (in common mail programs drag and drop message from the inbox list into a separate window of a new message to be sent).

 - Isolate phishing email (delete, save) and make sure that no attachments or links are clicked, and do not respond to the email!

 Reporting is an important step since it provides a basis for countermeasures for current or future waves of similar spamming.
 Spam usually affects only a few dozen or even a few hundred recipients, but by no means all.

-- Email email@example.com (do not send the phishing message itself or fragments of it here; or if really necessary, then always send as a file archive - eg ZIP or similar).
+- Email to email@example.com (please do not send the phishing message itself or fragments of it - see message above - and only if really necessary, then as an EML attachment or in a file archive - e.g. ZIP or similar). - or similar).